logeshg2/logeshg2.github.io/README.md

 ## About Me
-Hi I'm a third year Computer Science and Business Systems student at Bannari Amman Institute of Technology.
+Hi!
+I’m a third-year Computer Science and Business Systems student at Bannari Amman Institute of Technology with a strong passion for robotics and computer vision.
+My work focuses on developing innovative solutions that blend perception, vision, and robotics.

 <br>